kubescape/kubescape/docs/cel-engine.md

 ## Known gaps

 These are gaps in what a scan can know, not defects.
-In each case the engine reports a skip rather than a verdict.
+In most of them the engine reports a skip rather than a verdict.

 **`authorizer`** is not available offline.
 A validation performing authorization